Build Agent Advocates, Not Platform Agents

-Digital platforms also exercise significant \textit{governing} power over users—they make, implement, and enforce rules that users are compelled to abide by \citep{Lazar2025, Black2002}.
-Researchers have long argued that these rules—for example, about which content may be posted online, or how such content will be amplified or `de-boosted'—are often substantively unjustified and procedurally illegitimate \citep{Gillespie2018, suzor2018}.
-In recent years, this concern has become more widely shared, as users as well as major political parties and indeed governments have expressed and acted on concerns about illegitimate governance of online speech \citep{nunziato2023old}.
+Digital platforms also exercise significant \textit{governing} power over users---they make, implement, and enforce rules that users are compelled to abide by~\citep{Lazar2025, Black2002}.
+Researchers have long argued that these rules---for example, about which content may be posted online, or how such content will be amplified or `de-boosted'---are substantively unjustified and procedurally illegitimate~\citep{Gillespie2018, suzor2018}.
+In recent years, this concern has spread as users and major political parties have expressed and acted on concerns about illegitimate governance of online speech~\citep{nunziato2023old}.

-The platform companies that exercise power in these four ways (among others) are now in the race to build capable LMAs.
-Younger, AI-first companies such as OpenAI and xAI clearly aspire to become platforms themselves—to take market share in search, e-commerce, social media and beyond from the established companies.\footnote{Anthropic's aspirations are less clear.} We should therefore assume that the most likely path is that the first highly capable LMAs will inherit the structures and patterns of the existing platform economy.
-We next consider what that would entail.
+These platform companies are now racing to build capable LMAs.
+Younger, AI-first companies such as OpenAI and xAI aspire to \textit{become }platforms---to take market share in search, e-commerce, social media etc. from the established companies.
+The first highly capable LMAs are likely to be shaped by the structures of the existing platform economy.